q-shift/backstage-playground/README.md

 **Important**: Alternatively, you can follow the instructions of the section [Install me](#install-me) to install QShift on a new ocp cluster !

-Create an OpenShift project where you will demo: `oc new-project <MY_NAMESPACE>`
+Create an OpenShift project that you will use to play: `oc new-project <MY_NAMESPACE>`

-Next create the following registry config.json file using your Quay and Docker credentials.
+Next create the following registry `config.json` file using your Quay and Docker credentials as they are needed to build/push the image of the Quarkus container or to pull images from docker registry without the hassle of the `docker limit`.
 ```bash
 QUAY_CREDS=$(echo -n "<QUAY_USER>:<QUAY_TOKEN>" | base64)
 DOCKER_CREDS=$(echo -n "<DOCKER_USER>:<DOCKER_PWD>" | base64)